Nonprofit Success Stories in the Season of Giving

 Jon Montgomery, Division Manager, Leadership Development at Lions Clubs International states, “When this global pandemic hit the world, we responded.
 To support Lions who are safely serving their communities during this pandemic, more than $5.1 million in COVID-19 Frontline Relief Grants were awarded.”

 Learning is essential for Lions who engage in humanitarian service; however, this pandemic has made in-person learning at times impossible.
-Powered by SAP Litmos Training, the Lions Learning Center provides online-learning for all Lions members.
+Powered by Litmos Training, the Lions Learning Center provides online-learning for all Lions members.

 Jon continues, “Compared to last year, we have already tripled the number of online learners thus far, and the year is not even over.
 Online-learning has been vital to train this year’s leaders and keep Lions engaged so they may safely serve their communities around the world.”

-You can find out more about how Lions Clubs International trains volunteers in more than 200 countries with SAP Litmos Training here.
-We also welcome you to see how other nonprofits use online learning to engage volunteers remotely by reading the latest SAP Litmos paper on nonprofits and how they meet their volunteer challenges.
+You can find out more about how Lions Clubs International trains volunteers in more than 200 countries with Litmos Training here.
+We also welcome you to see how other nonprofits use online learning to engage volunteers remotely by reading the latest Litmos paper on nonprofits and how they meet their volunteer challenges.